The Flim-Flam Man

 The Flim-Flam Man (titled One Born Every Minute in some countries) is a 1967 American comedy film directed by Irvin Kershner, featuring George C. Scott, Michael Sarrazin, and Sue Lyon, based on the 1965 novel The Ballad of the Flim-Flam Man by Guy Owen.
 The movie has well-known character actors in supporting roles, including Jack Albertson, Slim Pickens, Strother Martin, Harry Morgan, and Albert Salmi.

-The movie is set in the countryside and small towns of the American South, and it was filmed in the Anderson County, Kentucky, area.
+The movie is set in the countryside and small towns of the American South, and it was filmed in the Anderson and Clark counties, Kentucky, area.
 It is also noted for its folksy musical score by composer Jerry Goldsmith.
-The movie's title song "Flim Flam Man," written by Laura Nyro, later became a hit for Barbra Streisand.